voucherifyio/voucherify-openapi/docs/guides/integration_blueprint/modeling-voucherify-integration.md

 - **Redemption**: Each Voucherify-generated incentive can be validated against a set of predefined limits and redeemed if a customer is eligible for the offer.

-> :blue_book: Universality of Voucherify API
+> 📘 Universality of Voucherify API
 >
 > Voucherify API is **universal**.
 This means that if you already integrated the Redemption or Validation endpoints into your checkout for promo codes, **you can effortlessly run other campaign types**, such as gift cards or referrals, without any additional input from the tech team, significantly lowering the costs associated with extending Voucherify usage risk-free.
 >